Soviet raid on Stołpce

 On the night of August 3/4, 1924, when a group of 150 Soviet agents, commanded by Lieutenant Boryshkevich, raided the town of Stołpce (now Stowbtsy, Belarus), which back then was a railroad border crossing between the Second Polish Republic and the Soviet Union.
 The raid ended in temporary capture of the town, and destruction of a police station, railroad station, and several houses.

 Background

-After the Polish-Soviet War, the border between the two countries was established roughly along the 1400-kilometer line going from the Daugava in the north, to the Dniester in the south - east of the line marked by the towns of Wilejka - Baranowicze - Luniniec - Sarny - Rowne - Brody.
-The town of Stołpce therefore became part of the Second Polish Republic, and was a border rail station along the main European rail line Paris - Berlin - Warsaw - Minsk - Moscow.
+After the Polish–Soviet War, the border between the two countries was established roughly along the 1400-kilometer line going from the Daugava in the north, to the Dniester in the south, east of the line marked by the towns of Wilejka, Baranowicze, Luniniec, Sarny, Rowne, and Brody.
+The town of Stołpce therefore became part of the Second Polish Republic, and it was a border rail station along the main European rail line from Paris to Moscow via Berlin, Warsaw, and Minsk.